Pfizer-BioNTech

 Formulations:

-There are four different versions or formulations of the Pfizer-BioNTech COVID-19 vaccine and one bivalent booster.
+There are three different versions or formulations of the Pfizer-BioNTech COVID-19 vaccine.

 -